gecr07/portswigger/SQLi.md

 #### Tabla dual

-Para la sentencia ***SELECT*** para realizar cualquier query necesitamos decirle a que tabla.
+En el caso de una base de datos ORACLE para la sentencia ***SELECT*** para realizar cualquier query necesitamos decirle a que tabla.
 Para hacer frente a este problema Oracle creo la tabla dual que es accesible para todos los usuarios.

 >In Oracle, the SELECT statement must have a FROM clause.
 However, some queries don’t require any table for example:
 >Fortunately, Oracle provides you with the DUAL table which is a special table that belongs to the schema of the user SYS but it is accessible to all users.